x11-com/Slay/kubernetes/README.md

 1. Run the following commands :

-+ `kubectl.sh create -f habitica-rc.yaml`
++ `kubectl.sh create -f slay-rc.yaml`
-+ `kubectl.sh create -f habitica-service.yaml`
++ `kubectl.sh create -f slay-service.yaml`

 2. Wait for the frontend to start up.

-## Accessing Your slay web interface
+## Accessing Your Slay web interface

-Using `kubectl describe svc habiticaweb` get the hostname generated for the slay service.
+Using `kubectl describe svc slayweb` get the hostname generated for the Slay service.
 Open a browser and go to http://hostname:3000 to access the web front-end for the installations above.

 ## Shutting down

 Shutting down is basically done by reversing the steps above:

-+ `kubectl.sh delete -f habitica-service.yaml`
++ `kubectl.sh delete -f slay-service.yaml`
-+ `kubectl.sh delete -f habitica.yaml (or habitica-rc.yaml)`
++ `kubectl.sh delete -f slay.yaml (or slay-rc.yaml)`
 + `kubectl.sh delete -f mongo-service.yaml`
 + `kubectl.sh delete -f mongo.yaml`